AuezKemelov19940807/business-digital-card/README.md

 ### Project ↔ TechStack

-Projects and technologies have a many-to-many relationship.
+Projects and technologies have a many-to-many relationship through `ProjectTechStack`.

 ```text
 Project